CASE STUDY

 For businesses in the fitness industry, it’s important to understand this concept so they’re able to break up their own services into single data flow blocks.

 Another essential part is the difference between central and peripheral devices.
-To begin with, central devices are the ones that initiate the connection, peripheral accept the requests.
+To begin with, central devices are the ones that initiate the connection, peripheral accept the responses.
 A central BLE device can be connected to multiple peripheral devices at the same time.

 Bluetooth Low Energy can allow a client to control Bluetooth devices using your iOS or Android app on their smartphone